mstksg/inCode/copy/entries/duet.md

 This blog post will not necessarily be a focused tutorial on this trick, but rather an explanation on my solution centered around this pattern, hopefully providing insight on how I approach and solve non-trivial Haskell problems.
-Along the way we'll also use mtl typeclasses and classy lenses.
+We'll be using the *[operational][]* package to implement our interpreter pattern program, and along the way we'll also use mtl typeclasses and classy lenses.

 The source code is [available online][Duet.hs] and is executable as a stack script.